Packing Tips for Global Village Volunteers

 - Travel guides, books and magazines to read and share or leave behind

 - Games, cards, puzzles (down time or waiting time)

 - Plastic bags/old pillow case for dirty laundry, packing shoes, etc.

 - Laptop, music player, headphones, phone, camera, extra batteries & charging cords

 - Voltage adapter to charge your electronics

 - Solar camping shower, mosquito nets (if advised by team leader)

 Specific tool lists and wish lists will be provided by host program.
 Check with your team leader to see what you may need or want to bring.
 Remember to pack these items in your check baggage.

 ONE MORE BRIGHT IDEA!
-Consider taking clothing or hats with the logos and names of you alma mater, professional association, a civic organization you belong to, anything you would want to be photographed in so that you can promote HFHI and your GV experience with other potential participants.
+Consider taking clothing or hats with the logos and names of you alma mater, professional association, a civic organization you belong to, anything you would want to be photographed in so that you can promote Habitat and your GV experience.
 It’s free.
 It’s fun.
 And it builds awareness for a great cause!